erikh/scarlett-school.web/source/lessons/general-programming/3-functions.md

 ## Scope and Variables

-The blocks you defined with `{` denote _scope_, which means that all statements within the block are kept in a unique storage area and are discarded once the _call_ has completed.
+The blocks you defined between `{` and `}` denote _scope_, which means that all statements within the block are kept in a unique storage area and are discarded once the _call_ has completed.

 Some variables exist in _local scope_, which means their data is temporary: only for the lifetime of the call.
 Other variables, which are created outside the scope, have _outer_ or sometimes _global_ scope, which means they last longer than the _inner_ scope, which is what is executing right now.

+Scope is fundamentally a hierarchy; that is, scope traverses gradually inward, and the inner most scopes have the shortest lifetimes, and are inaccessible to the outer scopes.
+Think of it sort of like a "Russian Doll", where you cannot get to the smallest doll without removing the larger ones.

 Here's an example of scopes.
 This is an invalid program for a lot of reasons.
 Note the text following `//` is a _comment_, a way for programmers to annotate what code is doing: